Stefan1896/Fabric-Executive-Pay/README.md

 <img width="1512" height="828" alt="Dashboard2" src="https://github.com/user-attachments/assets/423a366f-f953-41ef-9281-a3434235800e" />
 <img width="1594" height="891" alt="Dashboard3" src="https://github.com/user-attachments/assets/d283d207-fd1c-4e48-81d7-af0b6000121a" />

+Objective
+This project delivers a fully automated Microsoft Fabric pipeline that ingests SEC DEF14A filings, extracts executive compensation data, enriches it with market information, and powers an interactive Power BI dashboard for executive‑level benchmarking.

+The dashboard provides pay‑for‑performance scatterplots, multi‑year CEO compensation boxplots, market‑cap segmentation charts, and percentile tables.
+Peer groups can be filtered by market cap and industry.
+It enables benchmarking of CEO compensation across thousands of U.S. public companies with updated data once published.

+The pipeline includes an incremental ingestion mechanism, which scans for new filings and only add compensation years from the five-year compensation disclosures (SCT + Pay-vs-Performance) not yet included in the database.

 This project showcases a complete end‑to‑end data solution built in Microsoft Fabric, covering data ingestion, transformation, modeling, and interactive reporting.
 The objective was to design a scalable, modular, and production‑ready data pipeline capable of processing both intraday stock market data and historical daily data, and delivering near real‑time insights through a Power BI dashboard.